top of page

 I just had a red card paper and I used it in the above picture.
 I had a few more colored card papers, that were placed one above the other that created a line, just like the picture below

 Although, the 2 pins are the main subject(s).
-A leading line was created (by overlapping the card paers at some point), but it is not really a leading line because it is kinda far from the subject(s).
+A leading line was created (by overlapping the card papers at some point), but it is not really a leading line because it is kinda far from the subject(s).

 Point: If you don't have a leading line you create one.